Learning the Effect of Persuasion via Difference-In-Differences: Introduction

+The two measures are complementary.
+FPR directly captures the influence of the message on the target audience but is based on a counterfactual subpopulation not observed in the data.
+BPR addresses this limitation by starting from an observed subgroup and quantifying the necessity of the informational treatment for achieving the observed behavior in the treatment group.

+BPR coincides with the probability of necessity (PN) of \citet{pearl1999probabilities}.\footnote{It is also referred to as the probability of causal attribution in political science \citep{Yamamoto:2012}.} In contrast, FPR differs from Pearl’s probability of sufficiency (PS), which in our context corresponds to the persuasion rate on the untreated, $\Pr\{ Y(1)=0 \mid Y(0)=1,\, D=0\}$.
+We do not consider PS because, like the average treatment effect on the untreated, it cannot be point-identified using DID.
+See \Cref{section:parameters} for further discussion.

-The idea of ``rescaling'' to focus on a particular event or subpopulation has been around for a long time: e.g., \citet{Bayes1763letter} rescales joint probability to obtain conditional probability; \citet{imbens1994late} rescale the effect of the intent-to-treat (ITT) to obtain the local average treatment effect (LATE); \citet{jun2023identifying} use rescaling the average treatment effect (ATE) and LATE to obtain the persuasion rate and the local persuasion rate, respectively.
-Here, we follow the same idea, and we rescale ATT to obtain APRT and R-APRT in the absence of backlash.
-Furthermore, even if the assumption of no backlash is violated, scaling up ATT leads to lower bounds on APRT and R-APRT.
-As it is the case for joint versus conditional probabilities, ATT, APRT, and R-APRT are all related, but they deliver different information in general.
+The idea of ``rescaling'' to focus on a relevant event or subpopulation has a long history: for example, \citet{Bayes1763letter} derived conditional probability by rescaling joint probability; \citet{imbens1994late} obtained the local average treatment effect (LATE) by rescaling the intent-to-treat effect; and \citet{jun2023identifying} derived the persuasion rate and local persuasion rate by rescaling the average treatment effect (ATE) and LATE, respectively.
+Following the same principle, we rescale ATT to define FPR and BPR under the no-backlash assumption.
+If the no-backlash assumption is violated, then scaling ATT leads to lower bounds for these measures.
+As with joint and conditional probabilities, ATT, FPR, and BPR are related but generally convey distinct information.